 📋 About the Recipe

 - The perfect addition to your Easter dessert menu.
 If you've been tasked with bringing dessert to Easter dinner this year, you can't go wrong with these gooey mini egg cookies.
 They're easy to bake, festive, and can be made up to 24 hours in advance.
-If you're looking for more Easter inspiration, don't forget to check these Spring recipes or these Mini Egg Brownies!
+If you're looking for more Easter inspiration, don't forget to check these Spring recipes or these white chocolate macadamia nut cookies and Mini Egg Brownies!

 - No chill time.
 Many cookie recipes require chilling to prevent them from overspreading in the oven.
 I've developed a recipe that requires no chilling at all!
 However, if you like a thicker cookie, you can opt to chill based on the amount of time you have.